Ojas13-git/geekster-dashboard/README.md

 - **Responsive Design**: Ensured through Tailwind CSS, the application is responsive and looks good on both desktop and mobile devices.
 - **Logout Functionality**: Users can log out and be redirected to the login page which contains form validation for username and password.
 - **Middleware Protection**: Ensures that only authenticated users can access the dashboard.
 - **Session Management**: Authentication state is persisted across page reloads using cookies.
+The session reloads in 1 hour.

 ## Approach